 Using cohorts to determine important metrics

-You can create feature flags that target specific cohorts in order to roll out features to specific user groups first, or simply to see how features perform with different cohorts.
+You can create feature flags that target specific cohorts in order to roll out features to specific users first, or simply to see how features perform against different cohorts.

 - Rolling out new functionality to 50% of the cohort "Power Users"

-Not only are you able to roll out features by cohort, but you are also able to concretely measure the impact of each flag by cohort using Insights, which we'll go through next.
+Not only are you able to roll out features by cohort, but you are also able to concretely measure the impact of each flag by cohort using Insights (see below).

-Cohorts can be used on filters on all PostHog Insights, and they can also be used for breakdowns in Trends.
+Cohorts can be used as filters on all PostHog Insights.

-Regarding business metrics, cohorts are especially useful to determine retention and conversion of different groups.
+Cohorts are especially useful for determining the retention and conversion of different groups.
 They can help answer questions like:

-- Are we retaining more users from Company A or Company B?
+- Are we retaining more users from Industry A or Industry B?

 - Do 'Software Developers' convert better than 'Product Managers' from sign up to payment?

-To answer questions like these, just filter your queries by cohort when using Insights (by clicking 'Add filter'), like so:
+To answer questions like these, just filter your queries by cohort when using Insights by clicking 'Add filter':

-This will give you the same query as before but only including events from users in that specific cohort.
+This will give you the query that only includes events from users in that specific cohort.

-Additionally, if you want to see comparisons across cohorts side-by-side, you can add the designated panels to a dashboard, creating a view like the picture below, which works for charts, tables, and funnels.
+If you want to see comparisons across cohorts side-by-side, you can also add the designated panels to a dashboard.
+This works for charts, tables, and funnels.